jverneaut/html-to-gutenberg/docs/docs/getting-started/registering-blocks.md

 If you're using `@wordpress/create-block` to use HTML To Gutenberg, everything is taken care of by the template.
 Simply activate the plugin, build the block and you're ready to go.

----
+## Registering blocks manually

-If you integrated HTML To Gutenberg to your theme or an existing webpack configuration, you need to make the blocks available to Gutenberg.
+If you manually integrated HTML To Gutenberg to your theme or an existing webpack configuration, you need to make the blocks available to Gutenberg.

 To register custom blocks built either with `wp-scripts` or `@jverneaut/gutenberg-webpack-plugin`, you can add this function defined in your theme's `functions.php` or a custom plugin: